A hybrid model for the population dynamics of periodical cicadas: Two-brood Equilibria

 The equation for the sum variable $z$ is identical to Eqn.\ (\ref{eq:junior1d}) for a single brood.
-Given the $x$-$y$ symmetry, the two-brood equilibrium must have $x=y=z/2$ and $w=0$.
-In this section, let $\chiz$ be the dimensionless {\em total} adult population, $\chiz = \beta r z(1)$.
+Theorem \ref{thm:1} shows that the two-brood equilibrium must have $x=y=z/2$ and $w=0$.
+Let $\chiz$ be the dimensionless {\it total} equilibrium adult population, $\chiz = \beta r \bar{z}_+$.
 The equilibrium equation for either brood takes a form similar to the single-brood equilibrium equation (Eqn.\ \ref{eq:eq}),

 After manipulating factors of two, we see that this equation is identical to the single-brood equilibrium equation (Eqn.\ \ref{eq:eq}) except that $\als \rightarrow 2 \als$ and $\des \rightarrow 2 \des$ so that